Thanks to the modern D21 - Janeček method, we seek solutions most people can agree on.

 Our Indian partnership organisation, The Foundation for Community Consensus (FCC), further cooperates in spreading our global mission.
 Local children are using D21 - Janeček method to divide school budgets.

 The team of the Institute H21 involves mathematician, political scientists, sociologists, psychologists, researchers, data analysts and experts in communication and marketing.
 We focus on expanding our unique Method, examine its theoretical anchoring and use in practice.

 That is because we believe that when one comes up with something wonderful, they should not keep it to themselves.
 Especially when such an invention can prevent the division of society or directly contribute to its greater cohesion.

-As a school student, do you aspire for a career in policy research?
-Have you already experimented with writing and research?
+As a high school student, do you aspire for a career in policy research?
+Have you already experimented with research writing?

 Where can you meet us?